-Having a short term rental agreement in place has many benefits.
-Perhaps most importantly, it helps you as a property manager avoid unnecessary headaches and prevent damages.
-How vital this short term lease is might depends on the platforms you are using to rent out your properties.
+Having a short-term rental agreement in place has many benefits.
+Perhaps most importantly, it helps property managers avoid unnecessary headaches and prevent damage.
+How vital this short-term lease is might depend on the platforms you’re using to rent out your properties.

 Download it now for free: